stackhpc/stackhpc-kayobe-config/doc/source/configuration/magnum-capi.rst

 The clusters deployed by the Cluster API driver make use of the Ubuntu Kubernetes images built in the `azimuth-images <https://github.com/stackhpc/azimuth-images>`_ repository and then use `capi-helm-charts <https://github.com/stackhpc/capi-helm-charts>`_ to provide the Helm charts which define the clusters based on these images.
 Between them, these two repositories have CI jobs that regularly build and test images and Helm charts for the latest Kubernetes versions.
 It is therefore important to update the cluster templates on each cloud regularly to make use of these new releases.

 Magnum templates should be defined within an existing client-specific `openstack-config <https://github.com/stackhpc/openstack-config>`_ repository.

-TODO: Add more info here once we decide how to manage template updates in openstack-config.
+See the openstack-config `README <https://github.com/stackhpc/openstack-config?tab=readme-ov-file#magnum-cluster-templates>` for more details.